Filtrations and Buildings: Distances and angles

-This finishes the proof of corollaries~\ref{cor:Ret} and \ref{cor:Dist}.\end{proof} \begin{rem} We could pursue here with many further corollaries, but our knowledgeable readers will recognize that already with corollary~\ref{cor:AxiomeA3}, we have established that $\mathbf{F}^{\mathbb{R}}(G)$, together with its collections of apartments and facets (and the function $d_{\tau}$ for some choice of a faithful $\tau$), is a (discrete) Euclidean building in the sense of \cite[6.1]{Ro09}.
+\end{cor} \begin{proof} Apply the previous lemma to the middle point $\mathcal{G}+\mathcal{H}$ of $[2\mathcal{G},2\mathcal{H}]$.\end{proof} \begin{rem} We could pursue here with many further corollaries, but our knowledgeable readers will recognize that already with corollary~\ref{cor:AxiomeR(i)4F(G)}, we have established that $\mathbf{F}^{\mathbb{R}}(G)$, together with its collections of apartments and facets (and the function $d_{\tau}$ for some choice of a faithful $\tau$), is a (discrete) Euclidean building in the sense of \cite[6.1]{Ro09}.
 It is the vectorial (Tits) building defined in \cite[10.6]{Ro09}.
 But the construction given there singles out a pair $Z_{G}(S)\subset B$ and uses more of the finest results from~\cite{BoTi65}: $\mathbf{F}^{\mathbb{R}}(G)$ is the building associated to the saturated Tits system $(\mathsf{G},\mathsf{B},\mathsf{N})=(G,B,N_{G}(S))(k)$.
 By contrast, we may retrieve some of the results of \cite{BoTi65} using the strongly transitive and strongly type-preserving action of $\mathsf{G}$ on our globally constructed building $\mathbf{F}^{\mathbb{R}}(G)$, for instance the fact that $(\mathsf{G},\mathsf{B},\mathsf{N})$ is indeed a saturated Tits system \cite[8.6]{Ro09}.
-Among the many nice properties of buildings, let us mention that the distance $d_{\tau}$ turns $\mathbf{F}^{\mathbb{R}}(G)$ into a CAT(0)-space, there is a well-defined notion of convexity, bounded subsets have a unique circumcenter etc\ldots{} \end{rem}
+The main advantage of our construction is however that it is plainly functorial in $G$ and $k$. \begin{rem} Corollary~\ref{cor:FmonoIsmono} also immediately follows from proposition~\ref{prop:GandFpreserveClosedImm} together with \cite[VIB 1.4.2]{SGA1r}. \end{rem} \end{rem}